DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/arduino/optimal_room_conditions.md

 -	Optimal air temperature between 20 and 22 °C
 -	Implement cooling or shading strategies if indoor temperature exceeds 25 °C
 -	Avoid direct sunlight by using blinds or shades in warm/sunny weather
+-   Use continuous monitoring to detect overheating early

 **Humidity Control**
 -	Optimal relative humidity between 40 and 60 %